 As a member of Division 2, Qantas has always paid your administration fees.
 This will continue, and can be a big saving.

 Qantas will also continue to contribute to your super.
-Qantas will contribute at the Superannuation Guarantee rate of 9.5% of your salary, the current minimum rate set by the Federal Government.
+Qantas will contribute at the Superannuation Guarantee rate, which is the minimum rate set by the Federal Government.
+Currently, this is 10.5% of your salary.
+This amount will increase to 11% on 1 July 2023.

 You will continue to make compulsory contributions to your super